-The immediate goal of HOMINGS is to provide the scientific community with a rapid means of species-level identification of oral bacteria in clinical samples.
-As with HOMIM, HOMINGS is set up to be more than just a fee-for-service operation.
-Our vision for HOMINGS is to offer advice in designing experiments, help with analyses, and assistance in writing grants and subsequent manuscripts.
-As a result of these collaborative efforts using HOMIM, I am proud to say that there have been 53 publications in 6 years.
-There are now 7 HOMINGS-associated publications and 2 reviews in which HOMINGS is discussed.
+The goal of HOMIM and HOMINGS was to provide the scientific community with a rapid means of species-level identification of oral bacteria in clinical samples.
+As with HOMIM, HOMINGS was set up to be more than just a fee-for-service operation.
+The vision was to offer advice in designing experiments, help with analyses, and assistance in writing grants and subsequent manuscripts.
+As a result of these collaborative efforts, I am proud to say that there have been 59 HOMIM-associated publications and 27 HOMINGS-associated publications.

 My training was as a microbiologist/ecologist and later as a molecular biologist studying in the laboratory of Dr. Carl Woese, the father of bacterial phylogeny.
 At the Forsyth Institute, Dr. Floyd Dewhirst and I have been working since 1986 first to define the oral microbiome including those species that cannot be grown in vitro and then to develop rapid means of bacterial identification using species-specific oligonucleotide probes.
-These methods evolved from radiolabeling on blots, to reverse checkerboard, to HOMIM and now to HOMINGS.
+These methods evolved from radiolabeling on blots, to reverse checkerboard, to HOMIM, to HOMINGS, and now to more comprehensive analyses.

-If you are interested in using HOMINGS for your projects, I am always available to discuss my involvement at any scientific level for which you are amenable.
+If you are interested in NGS for your microbiome projects, I am always available to discuss potential collaborations.

 The Forsyth Institute